How to Discipline Your Sleep Routine in 5 Easy Steps

 You can probably gather that all the steps above, including this one, are all the moving pieces towards your sleep success.
 Tracking your habits is one of the most critical steps, though.
 Do not neglect this.

 With this in mind, training your circadian rhythm could very well take 254 days or the whole year, for that matter.
-So having a system to track and review your progress and setbacks is only advantageous.
-Tracking your sleep patterns motivates you, helps you see when patterns emerge and help you find solutions when it gets tough.
+So, a system to track and review your progress and setbacks is only advantageous.
+Tracking your sleep patterns motivates you, helps you see when patterns emerge, and helps you find solutions when it gets tough.

-You might also like: How to Use a Habit Tracker to Transform Your Life.
-Print out SEA’s sleep habit planner and tracker, and start disciplining your sleep habits today!
+Quick Action: You might also like How to Use a Habit Tracker to Transform Your Life.
+Print out Hypernatural’s sleep habit planner and tracker, and start disciplining your sleep habits today!

 Take Away